How To Draw A Book: 7 Easy Step By Step Tutorials

 How To Draw Books

-Now, I know I talked a lot about doodling supplies, but actually, for this blog post, I decided to doodle things digitally.
+For this blog post, I decided to doodle things digitally.

 I find that for tutorials, it’s cleaner and easier to understand if I make it on the iPad.